Trichomonas: Genetics

-Life cycle
+Lifecycle

-Trichomonas has a trophozoite form, its pear-shaped form, which is most commonly observed, and an amoeboid form, which appears during host colonization.
+Trichomonass trophozoite form, pear-shaped, is most commonly observed; an amoeboid form appears during host colonization.
 It lacks a cyst form, but many studies have noted a unique form in which Trichomonas appears ovoidal rather than its typical pear-shaped form.
 In this ovoidal form, all its flagella are retracted in endocytic vacuoles, giving the impression of a cystic form.
-However, due to the lack of a cystic wall surrounding the organism, many studies describe this form as a pseudocystic form.
+Due to the lack of a cystic wall surrounding the organism, though, many studies describe this form as a pseudocystic form.

 In its trophozoite form, Trichomonas undergoes cell division through an interesting process called cryptopleuromitosis.
-There are three common forms of mitosis: open, closed, and semi-open.
+The three common forms of mitosis are open, closed, and semiopen.
 In open mitosis, the nuclear envelope disappears so that mitotic spindles can interact with the chromosomes.
-In closed mitosis, the nuclear envelope does not disappear but mitotic spindles appear within the nucleus to separate the chromosomes.
-In semi-open mitosis, the nuclear envelope remains intact but the mitotic spindles pierce through the nuclear envelope to divide the chromosomes.
+In closed mitosis, the nuclear envelope does not disappear, but mitotic spindles appear within the nucleus to separate the chromosomes.
+In semiopen mitosis, the nuclear envelope remains intact, but the mitotic spindles pierce through the nuclear envelope to divide the chromosomes.
 Cryptopleuromitosis is different from all the other more commonly known methods of cell division.
-In cryptopleuromitosis, the chromosomes divide without the breakdown of the nuclear envelope and without the entry of mitotic spindles into the nucleus.
+In it, the chromosomes divide without the breakdown of the nuclear envelope and without the entry of mitotic spindles into the nucleus.

 Diseases

 Trichomonas causes disease in humans and in birds.
-In humans, the causative species is Trichomonas vaginalis and Trichomonas tenax.
-In birds, the causative species are Trichomonas gallinae, Trichomonas gypactinii, and Trichomonas stableri.
+In humans, the causative species are T. vaginalis and T. tenax.
+In birds, the causative species are T. gallinae, T. gypactinii, and T. stableri.

 In humans

-Trichomonas vaginalis is a sexually transmitted disease and causes trichomoniasis.
+T. vaginalis is sexually transmitted and causes trichomoniasis.
 It resides on squamous epithelium of the urogenital tract.
-Many carriers of Trichomonas vaginalis, especially men, are asymptomatic.
+Many carriers of T. vaginalis, especially men, are asymptomatic.
 Complications for symptomatic women include vaginitis, endometritis, infertility, and cervical cancer.
 Complications for symptomatic men include urethritis, prostatitis, epididymitis, and infertility.
 It is also associated with increased risk of transmission and acquisition of HIV.

-Trichomonas tenax is transmitted through exchange of saliva and contaminated water sources.
+T. tenax is transmitted through exchange of saliva and contaminated water sources.
 It is an opportunistic pathogen and may cause pulmonary trichomoniasis.

 In birds

-Trichomonas in birds inhabit the upper digestive tract and also cause trichomoniasis.
-It creates lesions in the trachea and esophagus, occupying space and eventually causing emaciation and asphyxiation.
+Trichomonas species in birds inhabit the upper digestive tract and also cause trichomoniasis.
+They create lesions in the trachea and esophagus, occupying space and eventually causing emaciation and asphyxiation.